-CHEM 120 -121 GENERAL CHEMISTRY (C)
+CHEM 120 -121 GENERAL CHEMISTRY (C)\

 The fundamental laws and principles of chemistry; appropriate laboratory exercises to illustrate these principles and to develop proper techniques; introduction to quantitative analytical methodology.
 The second semester of the laboratory includes an introduction to systematic inorganic qualitative analysis.
-Three lectures and one three-hour laboratory (CHEM 120L-121L) (8 credits).
+Three lectures, one recitation (CHEM 120R-121R) and one three-hour laboratory (CHEM 120L-121L) (8 credits).